aleguma/kronodroid/README.md

 Log files and raw data to be uploaded soon.

 The APK files cannot be shared due to restrictions from the original sources.
-However, the list hashes of all the data set samples can be extracted from each specific data set (i.e., "sha256" column), and the files can be gathered from the original sources.
+However, the list hashes of all the data set samples can be extracted from each specific data set (i.e., "sha256" column in each CSV file).
+Then, the selected files can be gathered using the hash values from the original sources.

 If you have any issues or requests that I can be of any help with, please email alejandro.guerra@taltech.ee